 Cats were also designed to get much of their hydration from the water that is in meat, just to underscore their dependence as carnivores.
 They eat meat, and really, that’s all they were designed to eat.

-Cats aren’t meant to eat fruits and vegetables, as a rule, although that hasn’t stopped many of our little feline pals from getting to things that they shouldn’t—lots of cats love a sweet treat, in fact.
+Cats aren’t meant to eat fruits and vegetables, as a rule, although that hasn’t stopped many of our little feline pals from getting to things that they shouldn’t—lots of cats love a sweet treat.

-While there are some fruits that are safe to give in moderation, it’s good to be prepared in case curious noses lead them to trouble.
+While some fruits are safe to give in moderation, it’s good to be prepared in case curious noses lead them to trouble.

 However, for the sake of education, it’s good to get an idea of what to do in case the situation should arise in the future.